Caring For Your Dentures

 Do not attempt to do repairs yourself!

 A new denture will not last forever, and if old dentures are much over 7 years, the mouth and face will have changed in ways which will make it more difficult to build satisfactory new ones.
-What happens over the course of a number of years, is that the dentures slowly disappear under the lip, and upper and lower dentures began to fit together differently bringing lower jaw forward, and in some cases making it possible to bite only on the front denture teeth.
+What happens over the course of a number of years, is that the dentures slowly disappear under the lip, and upper and lower dentures begin to fit together differently bringing lower jaw forward, and in some cases making it possible to bite only on the front denture teeth.
 This happens because the bone that used to support the dentures is slowly reabsorbed by the body allowing the top denture to sit higher and higher under the top lip, and the lower to drift ever lower below the bottom lip reducing the distance between the nose and the tip of the chin.
 If this condition is allowed to persist for too long, the shape of the face actually changes to accommodate the new conditions.
 Deep diagonal lines forming between the corners of the lips and the chin begin to be noticeable.
 The lips flatten, and the mouth starts to resemble a thin “slit”.

 The muscles that allow one to chew shorten drastically, and even if the denturist tries hard to build new dentures that restore the length of face, and the shape of mouth, it is possible that one might not be able to tolerate dentures without constantly clenching on them causing headaches and constant sore spots.
-If, on the other hand, dentures are replaced every 5 to 7 years, with regular maintenance during those years, denturist can usually restore the length of the face and the shape of the mouth because the new dentures will be only a little “large” than the old ones.
+If, on the other hand, dentures are replaced every 5 to 7 years, with regular maintenance during those years, denturist can usually restore the length of the face and the shape of the mouth because the new dentures will be only a little “larger” than the old ones.

 If loose dentures are worn long enough, the body will tend to slowly build more and more soft flabby gum tissue to fill the spaces between the denture base and the underlying bone.
 Eventually, it might even get to the point where the space between the bone and the denture is completely filled with this flabby tissue.
 This may seem like a good thing, but the denture moves around on all that flabby tissue like it was sitting on Jell-O. Even if new dentures are made, the flabby tissue that covers the bone will cause the denture to lack desirable stability.
 If this becomes a major problem, the soft tissue can be surgically removed and the ridge of bone surgically altered to create better supporting structures.
 The problem of flabby tissue can be avoided altogether by having your dentures relined every two years.
 This procedure keeps the denture well adapted to the bony ridge and does not give the body enough time to build the redundant tissue in the spaces between the bone and the denture base.